dnndev/xmp-docs/template-controls/each.md

 context: template
 summary: >-
   The Each tag (new to version 4.6) is used to split a delimited value - such as a comma-separated or pipe-separated value in your database.
+You can then iterate through each of these values, rendering out HTML.
+In other words, if you have a list of images stored in an Images column in your table, you can build a bullet list from that.
 keywords:
   - each
   - template